qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 The :guilabel:`Overview` panel (:kbd:`Ctrl+8`) can constantly display a map with full extent view of some of the layers.
-The Overview map is filled with layers using the :menuselection:`Layer --> Add to Overview` command or the :guilabel:`Show in Overview` option in the layer contextual menu.
+The Overview map is filled with layers using the :guilabel:`Show in Overview` option from the :menuselection:`Layer` menu or in the layer contextual menu.
 Within the view, a red rectangle shows the current map canvas extent, helping you to quickly determine which area of the whole map you are currently viewing.
 If you click-and-drag the red rectangle in the overview frame, the main map view